Call Us: 408.556.0600

 "The plaintiffs in the case are Jewish Family Services of Silicon Valley and Jewish Family Service of Seattle -- both local partners of national refugee resettlement agency HIAS, the global Jewish nonprofit that protects refugees -- along with individuals, including U.S. citizens and those with family members who are impacted by the new refugee restrictions.
 These include refugees in the final stages of their resettlement process who are now trapped in limbo, parents who are desperately trying to reunite with their displaced children, and a military supervisor hoping to save his Iraqi interpreter’s life."

-Why Jewish Family Services is Suing The Trump Administration
+Why Jewish Family Services Sued The Trump Administration

 November 13, 2017

 At Jewish Family Services of Silicon Valley (JFS SV), we proudly protect refugees from all over the world who flee persecution.
 They flee because they are Christian, Zoroastrian, Bahai, Mandean, Muslim, – and yes, Jewish.
 They may be gay or transgendered.
 The people we help are escaping dire and often violent circumstances.
 We do this because our Jewish values compel us to do it.
 The value of “welcoming the stranger” and “treat the stranger as you would be treated” is the commandment mentioned most – no fewer than 36 times in the Torah.